Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

 where

 In the above equations, $A$ and $B$ represent two distinct $\eta$ windows with a separation of $\Delta\eta$.
 The function $f_{A}(p_\mathrm{T})$ represents the fraction of particles in each $p_\mathrm{T}$ bin relative to the total number of particles in an event within the $\eta$ window $A$.
-The event's mean $p_\mathrm{T}$ in $\eta$ windows $A$ and $B$, are denoted as $[p_\mathrm{T}]_{A}$ and $[p_\mathrm{T}]_{B}$, respectively.
-The brackets $\langle ..\rangle$ indicate event averages.
+The mean $p_\mathrm{T}$ calculated within one event in $\eta$ windows $A$ and $B$, are denoted as $[p_\mathrm{T}]_{A}$ and $[p_\mathrm{T}]_{B}$, respectively.
+The brackets $\langle ..\rangle$ indicate an average taken over all events.
 In hydrodynamics, long-range $p_\mathrm{T}$ correlations and azimuthal correlations share a common origin, both arising from the pressure gradients.
 While the initial spatial geometry drives azimuthal anisotropies in particle distributions, the fireball's initial temperature and size influence the shape of the $p_\mathrm{T}$ spectra.
-The observable $v_0(p_\mathrm{T})$ quantifies modifications to the spectra due to radial flow, and since it reflects the isotropic expansion of the system, it is sensitive to the bulk viscosity of the medium.
-Moreover, the relation between $\langle\beta_\mathrm{T}\rangle$ and $v_{0}(p_\mathrm{T})$ can be understood within the framework of the blast-wave model, as detailed in the supplementary material~\ref{sec:blast}.
+The observable $v_0(p_\mathrm{T})$ quantifies modifications to the spectra due to variations in radial flow, and since it reflects the isotropic expansion of the system, it is sensitive to the bulk viscosity of the medium.
+Moreover, the relation between $\langle\beta_\mathrm{T}\rangle$ and $v_{0}(p_\mathrm{T})$ can be illustrated using the framework of the blast-wave model~\cite{Saha:2025nyu}, as detailed in the supplementary material~\ref{sec:blast}.